buconis/pagination/README.md

 # Guide how to setup Spring Data pagination

-All you have to do is clone this repo, import library.sql scrypt from src folder and run gradle bootRun task.
+All you have to do is clone this repo, import library.sql scrypt from src folder and run gradle bootRun task runner.

 Example request simple pagination: